 To bring you up to speed, Google announced on October 18th the roll out of encrypted search results by default for all logged in users.
 Gmail, G+, G whatever; if you are logged into your Google account and search using google.com, it’s a secure search.

 That means when you click on an organic search result, the keyword you used to search will not be shown in that website’s analytics.
 Instead, analytics will show “not provided” for the keyword, along with all others from secure searches.

 Why does this enrage many SEO pros?
-Simple because, we love data.
-We delve into it, analyzing search engine traffic to see what is working, what is not, and how we can improve a website’s SEO and user experience.
+Simply because we love data.
+We delve into it, analyzing search engine traffic to see what is working, what is not, and how we can improve a website’s organic presence and user experience.
 We learn what keywords searchers use to find our websites and which ones bring traffic that converts.
 We also see which keywords brought visitors who then quickly bounced.
 It’s data we don’t like losing.

 Google claims the change increases user privacy, and many applauded the move.
-Yet, only organic search results sending traffic to unsecure sites is kept private – not clicks on paid ads.
+Yet, only organic search results sending traffic to unsecured sites is kept private – not clicks on paid ads.

 Google also said this change would only impact a single digit percentage of searches.
 Like many SEO pros, I had to see for myself.